Menu

 Panic Disorder

-Panic disorder affects 2-3% of people in the U.S. The main symptom is recurring panic attacks.
-Panic attacks are an overwhelming combination of distress that’s mental and physical.
-Panic attack symptoms can include:
+Panic disorder affects 2-3% of the U.S. population.
+The primary symptom is recurrent panic attacks, which are an abrupt and intense mix of mental and physical distress.
+Symptoms of a panic attack can be:

-• Pounding or rapid heart rate or heart palpitations
+• Racing or pounding heart rate or heart palpitations

 • Sweating